Michaelangel007/apple2_hgr_font_tutorial/README.md

     LDY #column

-After DrawChar() it is handy if we can advance both:
+After drawing a character with `DrawChar()` it is handy if we can advance both:

 * the column of the cursor
 * the pointer to the screen where the next glyph will be drawn